Moath500/skyward-matlab-rocket-simulator/README.md

 ## How to use it

 Just clone the repository.
 You're going to find two folders, all the *core files* are inside the `sources` folder.
 In the `resources` you're going to find a `config.m` sample file and some aerodynamics dataset of the Skyward Experimental Rocketry's first sounding rocket <a href="http://www.skywarder.eu/blog/rocksanne-i-x/">Rocksanne I-X</a> in the early stages of design (so they can be wrong).

+- Fill a `config.m` file and put it inside the `sources` folder.
+- From the command window run `MAIN`

 ## `config.m` file
 The config file is where you set up all the relevant data about the rocket.
 So just copy and paste the one inside the `resources`folder and replace the data you need to.
 The file is fully commented so the variables should be very straightforward.